entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

                                     E.g. "--date today-2weeks" downloads only
                                     videos uploaded on the same day two weeks ago --datebefore DATE               Download only videos uploaded on or before this date.
-The date formats accepted is the same as --date
+The date formats accepted are the same as --date
     --dateafter DATE                Download only videos uploaded on or after this date.
-The date formats accepted is the same as --date
+The date formats accepted are the same as --date
     --match-filters FILTER          Generic video filter.
 Any "OUTPUT TEMPLATE" field can be compared with a number or a